Chinese Five Spice Recipe

 Subscribe to my Newsletter, follow me on Facebook, Pinterest, Instagram and YouTube for all my latest recipes and videos.

-This post, first published on Silk Road Recipes July 30, 2020, was last updated with new content on Sept.
-15, 2021.
+This recipe post, originally published on Silk Road Recipes July 30, 2020 was updated with new content, photos and/or video in December 2023.

 close up of cinnamon sticks, star anise, fennel seeds, cloves, and peppercorns in a spice grinder